cosmos/cosmos-sdk/docs/architecture/adr-030-msg-auth-module.md

 ## Decision

-We will create a module named `msg_authorization` which provides support for granting arbitrary capabilities from one account (the granter) to another account (the grantee).
+We will create a module named `authz` which provides support for granting arbitrary capabilities from one account (the granter) to another account (the grantee).
 Authorizations must be granted for a particular `Msg` service methods one by one using an implementation of `Authorization`.